aiven/devportal/docs/products/postgresql/howto/connect-php.rst

 Connect with PHP
 ----------------

-This example connects to PostgreSQL service from PHP, making use of the built-in PDO module.
+This example connects to PostgreSQL® service from PHP, making use of the built-in PDO module.

 Variables
 '''''''''